Emily Oster

 Translating to behavior

 Having said that: this does not mean you need to be locked in your house.
-If you are so inclined to go out to brunch and have your sleeping baby in a car seat next to you or in some kind of baby sling, their possible germ exposure is minimal.
+If you are inclined to go out to brunch and have your sleeping baby in a car seat next to you or in some kind of baby sling, their possible germ exposure is minimal.
 If you want to take a walk or go sit on the beach with your baby, you can do that!
 If you want to take your baby and wander around the grocery store, that is, again, a low-exposure situation.
-I know some people will say: What if there is COVID in the air and it lands on my baby?
-The fact is that this is just really, really, really statistically unlikely.

 The most significant exposure risks are from seeing other people at home — family, etc. These interactions are not infinitely risky, but they do pose more risk than a walk or a trip to the grocery store, since they involve closer interaction.
 The primary rule here is, I think, simple.
 Try to lower the risk to the extent possible.
-This means: no sick visitors; hand-washing; ideally vaccines for diseases with vaccination (COVID, flu, Tdap); rapid testing for COVID.
+This means no sick visitors; hand-washing; and ideally vaccines for diseases with vaccination (COVID, flu, Tdap).
 Limited visitors early on.
 Grandparents, aunts, and uncles may be very important.
 Your next-door neighbor can maybe wait until the baby is a bit older.

 (Final point: kids.
 Other kids are more likely to have childhood illnesses, so they warrant a little more caution.
 That doesn’t mean pulling your toddler out of child care.
 It means, instead, making sure that the kids stay apart if the toddler is sick, and perhaps limiting older cousin and friend exposure until a few months in.)